 The operator of a mine must consult in relation to:

-- developing and implementing strategies with relation to alcohol and drugs, and fatigue; and
+- developing and implementing strategies with relation to reg 409 (alcohol and drugs), and 410 (fatigue); and

 - in the case of a prescribed mine -

-- developing a safety role for employees; and
+- developing a safety role for employees (reg 424); and

-- preparing or reviewing and revising an emergency plan.
+- preparing, reviewing and revising an emergency plan.

 If, after consulting as per s35 of the OHS Act, the operator adopts a risk control measure in the relation to a major mining hazard, the operator must inform the health and safety rep and, if there is no rep, the employees of: